 We created 2 versions of these designs.
 One to show up on a light background, the other to work better on a dark background.

 But we believe, this leads to a slightly confusing choice for the shopper.

 So, we’re now thinking ahead a bit more when we choose colours.
 We consider how they’ll appear on different colour backgrounds.
 While it’s also fun to think about the psychological effects of colour, there’s also practical considerations to work through.

 Example - Mumjuggling design

-Look at the recent design on mumjuggling for example.
+Take our recent mumjuggling design, for example.
 Here, we have a magenta font ‘mum’ running on the black cut-out of the mum juggling.

 This combination helps the image stand out more.

 The dark cut-out stands out on lighter backgrounds, and the magenta stands out on darker backgrounds.